 Neal’s Yard Remedies

 Want to go one step further?
-Book yourself in for wellbeing treatment at the therapy centre next door.
-It might not be the most luxurious spa in Covent Garden, but it is a nice escape from the crowds and the bustle.
+Book yourself in for a wellbeing treatment at the therapy centre next door.
+It might not be the most luxurious spa in Covent Garden, but it is a nice escape from the hustle and bustle of one of London’s busiest tourist traps.

 Jacob the Angel

-Jacob the Angel serves up some of the best breakfasts in Covent Garden (and pretty tasty coffee too) – so I’d absolutely recommend popping in for a bite to eat before you start the day.
+Jacob the Angel is a gorgeous coffee shop serving up some of the best breakfasts in Covent Garden (and pretty tasty coffee too) – so we’d thoroughly recommend popping in for a bite to eat before you start the day, the granola with thick natural yoghurt and date molasses is simply awesome.

-Their lunchtime sandwiches are pretty delicious too.
-Forget the bog standard egg mayo – they serve up much more tempting options like mushroom, satay and kimchi or labneh and cucumber.
+Their lunchtime sandwiches are pretty delicious, too.
+Forget the bog standard egg mayo – they serve much more tempting options like mushroom, satay and kimchi or cheese on cheese.

 26 Grains